Economist/ Ipsos MORI January 2015 Issues index – the NHS replaces immigration as the most important issue facing Britain

 Ipsos MORI's Issues Index is conducted monthly and provides an overview of the key issues concerning the country.
-Ipsos MORI interviewed a representative quota sample of 952adults aged 18+ across Great Britain.
+Ipsos MORI interviewed a representative quota sample of 966 adults aged 18+ across Great Britain.
 The questions are spontaneous - i.e. respondents are not prompted with any answers.
 Ipsos MORI's Capibus vehicle was used for this survey.
-Interviews were conducted face-to-face in-home between 10th-19th Jan in 952 sampling points across Great Britain.
+Interviews were conducted face-to-face in-home between 23rd January - 2nd February in 159 sampling points across Great Britain.
 Data are weighted to match the profile of the population.

 Government's COVID-19 Charity Support Fund delivers hope to 6.5 million people across country